 NOTE: It is necessary to reissue the Status command to verify that the outlets have rebooted after 15 seconds.
 See Displaying outlet status for more information.

 To reboot one or more outlets:

-At the Sentry: prompt, type reboot, followed by one or more outlet names separated by spaces or commas, and press Enter, or
+At the Sentry: prompt, type reboot, followed by an outlet name, and press Enter, or

 Type reboot, followed by a group name, and press Enter, or

 Type reboot all and press Enter.